FAQs

 Q: What services does Hendrickson Beaird offer?

-A: We provide petroleum engineering and reserves evaluation services, including independent reserves reports, acquisition and divestiture support, technical due diligence, litigation support and engineering consulting for oil and gas assets.
+A: We provide petroleum engineering and reserves evaluation services, including independent reserves reports, acquisition and divestiture support, technical due diligence, asset valuation services, litigation support and engineering consulting for oil and gas assets.

 Q: What is the difference between a reserves audit and a reserves estimate?